 In this game, all the individual pawns will move in different paths at different times.
 The board is akin to the campaign map, and the pawns are similar to individual contacts in your account.

-Now how does a re-drop work?
+Now, how does a re-drop work?
 Let’s say there was a rule in the traditional game (which there isn’t) that says that when you reach the ladder on square 28, you get an additional pawn.
 You’re still just one player, but now you have two pawns that can each be in different places.
-Maybe pawn one goes up the ladder to square 84 while pawn two continues moving forward to square 29 and onwards.
+Maybe pawn one goes up the ladder to square 84 while pawn two continues moving forward to square 29.

 For example, if you want to put all of your lead magnets together on one campaign (which is what we do), re-dropping contacts in two locations is necessary to make sure that a contact receives the appropriate delivery emails with download links if they download two different ebooks.

-For example, if a contact purchases a product, he or she should stop receiving email offers for that same product.
-That’s a good example of a case where a “re-drop” would not be necessary; you want to move the contact off of the current path they’re on and onto a new one.
+If contacts purchase a product, they should stop receiving email offers for that same product.
+That’s a good example of a case where a “re-drop” would not be necessary; you want to move the contacts off of the current path they’re on and onto a new one.

-On the other hand, say that a contact who’s subscribed to your weekly newsletter campaign buys a product.
+On the other hand, say that contacts who subscribe to your weekly newsletter campaign buy a product.
 You don’t want them to stop receiving your newsletter, but you do want to move them onto a follow-up funnel for the product they purchased.
 Assuming that follow-up funnel is on the same campaign, this would be an appropriate scenario to make use of a “re-drop.”